ViktorThrelkeld/Beer-Tracks/doc/user_stories.md

-User Stories for Beer Tracks:
+#User Stories

+##CRUD Features

+####Create a Journal Entry
 <pre>
   As a person who drinks,
   In order to add beer consumed,
   I want to be able to create an entry.

   *Usage: ruby beer.rb add "kind" "style" "cost" "oz"

   Acceptance Criteria:
   *I can create data.
   *I cannot make an entry without all fields passed.
 </pre>
 ***
+####Update and Delete Data
 <pre>
     As a person who may have entered in the wrong data, In order to keep accurate records,
     I want to be able to update and delete data.

     Acceptance Criteria:
     *I can update and delete data.
 </pre>
 ***
+##Query Features

+####List Kinds of Beer Consumed
 <pre>
   As a beer connoisseur,
   In order to remember what different beers I have enjoyed,